AIUT3D/aiut3d-motion-editor/README.md

 #### Sample kick motion
 * A sample kick motion for Nao type 0 is availabe in `createdKicks` folder.
 After setting body type, the sample kick can be loaded by Ctrl+o shortcut or using `file` menu.

+#### Contact
+* If you have any questions, suggestions or bug report, please feel free to contact us:aiut3d@yahoo.com.